Great northern beans may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 Despite what its name suggests, the great northern bean likely evolved from wild plants that originated in the high deserts of Central America.
 From there, beans traveled northward with migration and trade with the Hidatsa, Mandan, and Sahnish peoples, the original stewards of the North American high plains.
 In their languages, beans are called awáasha, dabas, and ómįnįk, and their homelands is where the majority of the world’s great northern beans are commercially grown today.

 Yes.
-Great northern beans are a choking hazard due to their small size and rounded shape, especially when raw or undercooked.
-To reduce the risk, cook until soft and mash beans into a paste or flatten each bean before serving.
+Great northern beans are small, rounded, and can be firm, especially when raw or undercooked, qualities that can increase the risk of choking.
+To reduce the risk, prepare and serve great northern beans in an age-appropriate way.
 As always, make sure you create a safe eating environment and stay within an arm’s reach of baby during meals.
 For more information on choking, visit our sections on gagging and choking and familiarize yourself with the list of common choking hazards.

 No. Great northern beans are not a common allergen, though allergies to white beans have been reported.
 While allergies to beans in general are being increasingly recognized, white beans, such as great northern beans, tend to be well-tolerated from an allergy perspective.